harishchockalingam2017/Course3/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-A script (run_analsys.R) was developed to do the following to analyze the data:
+A script (run_analsys.R) was developed to do the following and to analyze the data:

 1.Merges the training and the test sets to create one data set.
 2.Extracts only the measurements on the mean and standard deviation for each measurement.